mikxingu/mikxingu/README.md

 ### My carreer goals are:

 - [x] Start working professionally as a developer at a Tech Company - ✔️ Started on May/2021.
-- [ ] Be recognized as a Senior Software Engineer.
+- [x] Be recognized as a Senior Software Engineer. - ✔️ Promoted to IT Senior Analyst on Sep/2022.
 - [ ] Travel overseas before my 30's. (if possible, moving to work in another country).
 - [ ] Give a speech on a big Tech conference after some years of experience (Minimum 5).
 - [ ] Create an Open-Source software that has over 1000 downloads/stars.